WallarooLabs/wally/book/python/api.md

 1. Telling Wallaroo _how many bytes to read_ from its input source.
 2. Converting those bytes into an object that the rest of the application can process. `None` can be returned to completely discard a message.

-To define a source decoder, use the [@wallaroo.decoder](#@wallaroo.decoder) decorator to decorate a function that takes `bytes` and returns the correct data type for the next step in the pipeline.
+To define a source decoder, use the [@wallaroo.decoder](#@wallaroo.decoder) decorator to decorate a function that takes `bytes` and returns the correct data type for the next stage in the pipeline.

-It is up to the developer to determine how to translate `bytes` into the next step's input data type, and what information to keep or discard.
+It is up to the developer to determine how to translate `bytes` into the next stage's input data type, and what information to keep or discard.

 #### `@wallaroo.decoder(header_length, length_fmt)`